pjlegato/bureaucrat/README.md

 optionally sending replies back to the caller, and a core.async based middleware system for plumbing this all together in arbitrary ways.

+## Alpha quality code

-Bureaucrat is alpha-stage software; API changes are still possible.
-Pull requests are welcome!
+Bureaucrat is very much alpha-stage software; API changes are still possible, and there may be any number of known or unknown bugs.
+Use it in production code at your own risk!

+Pull requests and design suggestions are welcome!

 ### Why the name "bureaucrat"?
 The library merely shuttles messages around between endpoints, which